 If the court is satisfied that the requirements for an FGO are met, it may do any of the following:

 If your child breaches (disobeys) an FGO, the welfare officer in charge of your child’s case may take out proceedings in court for the breach.
-Your child may then be ordered to reside in the Singapore Boys Home or Singapore Girls Home while a report is prepared on them.
+Your child may then be ordered to reside in the Singapore Boys Home or Singapore Girls Home while a report is prepared on him or her.

 The court will consider the report before deciding on further orders necessary for your child.